Attorney for Creators · Influencers · Digital Entrepreneurs

 Creator & Influencer Attorney

-Delina Yasmeh advises California content creators, influencers, and digital entrepreneurs on brand deal contracts, LLC formation, tax strategy, and IP protection , for creators who have outgrown the advice they're getting.
+Delina Yasmeh advises California content creators, influencers, and digital entrepreneurs on brand deal contracts, manager and contractor agreements, LLC and S-corp structure, trademark, and tax strategy, for creators whose business has grown faster than the legal infrastructure underneath it.

-California creators with $50,000 or more in annual brand income should be operating through an entity.
-An LLC provides liability protection, access to business deductions, and the option to elect S-Corp tax treatment once income justifies it.
-The $800 California minimum franchise tax is not nothing , but it is not the reason to avoid forming an entity.
+California creators with consistent brand income should be operating through an entity.
+An LLC provides liability protection, access to business deductions, and the option to elect S-corp tax treatment once income justifies it.
+For a creator clearing $250,000 or more in net income, the S-election filed alongside formation typically saves $20,000 to $30,000 a year in self-employment tax after payroll setup and the $800 California minimum franchise tax.
+The operating agreement treats your name, image, and likeness as IP contributed to the entity.

 Legal strategy for creators and digital entrepreneurs.